nfbarnes/syllabus-poetrywritingworkshop/coursedoc-23.md

 **Required Texts:**
-• A Poet’s Companion by Kim Addonizio and Dorianne Laux
-• additional materials provided via Webcourses
+• A Poet’s Companion by Kim Addonizio and Dorianne Laux and additional materials provided via Webcourses